 - There is a pressing need for easy-to-maintain network systems that enable effective communication possible across the healthcare domain.
 The legacy systems really aren’t helping much in today’s fast-paced digitized environment.
 Subscription-based UC solutions are indeed a boon for the healthcare sector, as they are often known to have minimal budgets when it comes to communication technology and IT services.

-Benefits of UC in Healthcare
+Benefits of Unified Communications in Healthcare

-- Simplifies communication and enhances collaboration: Effective communication and collaboration between different departments in healthcare is the key to excellent patient care.
+Effective communication and collaboration between different departments in healthcare is the key to excellent patient care.
 One can’t afford errors as it is human life at stake.
 UCaaS makes it possible for the staff (doctors, nurses, admin) to consolidate all their communication tools for messaging, chats, and calling on a single device.
 In the past one had to use a system for emails, a pager for messaging and the desk phone for calls, imagine the hassle of navigating through multiple devices.
 By bringing all communication tools on a single device, UC not only simplifies communication but also enables better communication between different teams.
 Simple and seamless communication translates to better patient care and experience.

-- Increases functionality: Besides basic functions like calling and texting, UC enables video conferencing and calls as well.
+Besides basic functions like calling and texting, UC enables video conferencing and calls as well.
 This is a big advantage when it comes to healthcare as it enables doctors to collaborate with fellow doctors, specialists, and patients when in-person meetings are not possible.
 Large hospital chains with a presence in multiple locations can leverage UC capabilities by having a shared phone service across locations.
 In unforeseen situations like a system failure or a power outage at one location network continuity will not be something to stress about.
 By forwarding calls to another location, hospitals can be assured of not missing out on any emergencies and important patient calls.

-- Enhances care quality: A healthcare facility with multiple branches may have specialists sitting in different locations.
+A healthcare facility with multiple branches may have specialists sitting in different locations.
 One facility may specialize in Nephrology and the other may specialize in pulmonary disorders.
 At times a patient’s case may have to be transferred to another facility due to some complications that cannot be addressed at his regular hospital facility.
 In such a case, all past health records of the patient have to be physically transferred to the new facility, and important information or reports may get lost in the process.
 However, with UCaaS, a patient’s entire health record can be electronically uploaded on a central system and access can be given to the concerned person at a different location instantly.
 This also applies in case of a city change.
 Doctors can then get on a video conference, to better understand the case and provide better care and treatment to the patient in question.

-- Cost-saving: UC solutions are cost-effective and easy to maintain over a full-blown on-premise telecom infrastructure.
+UC solutions are cost-effective and easy to maintain over a full-blown on-premise telecom infrastructure.
 It also provides more value for the money spent and helps healthcare facilities and private doctor clinics to keep their overhead costs in control.
 Low overheads will translate to more affordable medical care benefiting the community at large.
 The medical fraternity is not averse to the benefits of UC and is eager to integrate UC services into the industry.
 UC can be a transformer in the real sense when it comes to the day-to-day functioning of healthcare facilities.
 It can enable the industry to save money, provide better patient care, enhance both internal and external communication, and can be a catalyst in collaborating with other healthcare facilities.

-- Improves patient experience: When we think and talk about healthcare it is not just efficiency but human lives too.
+When we think and talk about healthcare it is not just efficiency but human lives too.
 UC ensures teams are connected 24×7 and communication never stops.
 By integrating all systems UC can also help automate certain tasks like booking appointments, assigning time slots so that precious time is saved and patients waiting time is reduced.
 A swift and non-stop communication channel also ensures faster response times and overall a much enhanced patient experience.

-- Access to all data at one place: With all the data at one place, pulling out reports, identifying patterns, planning, and strategizing becomes a breeze.
+With all the data at one place, pulling out reports, identifying patterns, planning, and strategizing becomes a breeze.
 UC can help hospitals with information on data points like potential health issues, recovery rates, percentage of people operated on, percentage of people cured by medication, etc. Such data can prove to be a gold mine for some significant research in the healthcare fraternity.
 From an administrative standpoint, hospitals can gather data on-peak hours for appointments, the number of last-minute cancellations and no-shows, and reasons for cancellations.
 The possibilities are just endless.

 The way forward